j-oey/bronxpack/README.md

 ## (IW4x)
 ### Host Only
 -crouch + dpad left = save bot spawn to crosshair <br />
--killcam softlands can be toggled with the "g_softland" dvar in console <br />
+-killcam softlands can be toggled with the "g_softland" dvar in console (1/0 is on/off respectively) <br />
 -use the cfg command "+skip" to skip the current map <br />
 ### All Players
 -crouch + dpad up = drop canswap <br />